StarRocks/starrocks/sql-reference/sql-statements/data-types/JSON.md

 INSERT INTO tj (id, j) VALUES (4, json_object('a', 4, 'b', false));
 ```

-> The PARSE_JSON function can interpret STRING data as JSON data.
-The JSON_OBJECT function can construct a JSON object or convert an existing table to a JSON document.
-For more information, see [PARSE_JSON](/sql-reference/sql-functions/json-functions/json-constructor-functions/parse_json.md) and [JSON_OBJECT](/sql-reference/sql-functions/json-functions/json-constructor-functions/json_object.md).
+> The parse_json function can interpret STRING data as JSON data.
+The json_object function can construct a JSON object or convert an existing table to a JSON document.
+For more information, see [parse_json](/sql-reference/sql-functions/json-functions/json-constructor-functions/parse_json.md) and [json_object](/sql-reference/sql-functions/json-functions/json-constructor-functions/json_object.md).

 - Method 2: Use Stream Load to import a JSON document and store the document as JSON data.
 For more information, see the "Load JSON data by using a stream load" section of this topic.